jamesrubio23/Numeric_analysis/README.md

 # Numeric_analysis
 Different numeric methods learnt in Numerical Analysis.

-Iportant to read the READ file to undestand the files.
+Important to read the READ file to undestand the files.